 ENCOURAGE TELEPHONE AND SKYPE TIME OVER CHRISTMAS

 It is perfectly natural for children to want to speak to parents when they are not staying with them.
 Children can worry about parents when they don’t see them and as parents would should encourage children to keep in contact.
-Children might worry that the parent they are not spending time with over Christmas is ok and regular calls and skype can reassure them that their parent is ok.
+Children might worry that the parent they are not spending time with over Christmas is alright and regular calls and Skype can reassure them that their parent is not lonely.

 IT’S NOT A COMPETITION

-It’s never a good idea to out buy your ex partner on Christmas presents for the children.
+It’s never a good idea to “out buy” your ex partner on Christmas presents for the children.
 More stuff doesn’t equal more love.
-What children love is to spend quality time with their parents and to have their attention.
+What children want is to spend quality time with their parents and to have their undivided attention.
 That means so much to a child.
 Communicate with each other over present buying to avoid duplication which is such a waste.
 You could both set a financial limit for what you are going to buy.
 Avoid compensating children because you are not living together any more.
-This raises children’s expectations and can make it hard for a parent who for financial reasons cannot match that level of present buying.
+This raises children’s expectations and can make it hard for a parent who, for financial reasons, cannot match that level of spending.

 AVOID THE NEGATIVE

-Children can have bog ears.
-With family members around and the baby sham flowing you might be tempted to complain about your ex which your children could pick up, influence them against the other parent or worse they could tell them what you said the next time they see them.
+Children can have big ears.
+With family members around and the babycham flowing you might be tempted to complain about your ex which your children could pick up, influence them against the other parent or worse they could tell them what you said the next time they see them.